 RES seeks to be a power for good in the communities that neighbour our projects by working openly and constructively to ensure tangible local benefits.

-Some of the most direct and meaningful benefits that can be delivered from a project like this are jobs and employment for local businesses and contractors - particularly during construction - in addition to the use of local skills, services, and amenities.
-This can generate a significant amount of inward investment into the area.
+Some of the most direct and meaningful benefits that can be delivered from a project like this are jobs and employment for local businesses and contractors, in addition to the use of local skills, services, and amenities, all of which can generate a significant amount of inward investment into the area.

 Opportunities for local businesses